Gnocchi with creamy Gorgonzola sauce

 The perfect sauce for home made potato gnocchi is a creamy and morish condiment, just like the one in this delicious recipe for gnocchi with gorgonzola cream.
 A delicious first course that will win you over with its intense flavor and velvety consistency, inspired by the traditional recipe for gnocchi with four cheeses.
 This simple and appetizing recipe is dedicated to lovers of this versatile and morish blue cheese.

-How to prepare Gnocchi with gorgonzola cream
+How to prepare Gnocchi with creamy Gorgonzola sauce

 To prepare gnocchi with gorgonzola cream, start by boiling the potatoes 1 for around 30-40 minutes, depending on their size.
 Pierce with a fork, which should slide in easily if they are done, at which point you can drain them.
 Mash the potatoes while still hot, over the previously sieved flour on the pastry board, which you will have shaped like a well 2.
 Now add the egg and the salt 3.